scottdorman/scottdorman.github.io/_posts/2008/2008-02-09-tampa-bay-iasa---february-2008-meeting.md

 **Speaker:**
        </td>        <td valign="top" colspan="2">

-[David Hayden](http://www.davidhayden.com/) is an independent consultant in Sarasota, Florida specializing in ASP.NET web applications using Microsoft’s patterns and practices.
+[David Hayden](http://www.davidhayden.com/) is an independent consultant in Sarasota, Florida specializing in ASP.NET web applications using Microsoft's patterns and practices.
 He is also a Microsoft MVP in C# and very active in the Enterprise Library and Software Factory communities.
 He runs two active blogs at [CodeBetter.com](http://www.codebetter.com/) and [DavidHayden.com](http://www.davidhayden.com/).
        </td>     </tr>      <tr>       <td valign="top" width="175">

 **Design Pattern Overview:**